legend7278/Bookmarklets/README.md

-# How to use a bookmarklet
+# How to use a bookmarklet.

 An "installation" of a bookmarklet is performed by creating a new bookmark, and pasting the code into the URL destination field.
 Alternatively, if the bookmarklet is presented as a link, under some browsers it can be dragged and dropped onto the bookmark bar.
 The bookmarklet can then be run by loading the bookmark normally.